-The city of Waco derives its name from the agrarian Indian tribe that originally resided in the area.
-The Hueco, or Waco Indians were a band of the Wichita tribe that arrived in Central Texas in the 1700s.
+The city of Waco derives its name from the agrarian indigenous group that originally resided in the area.
+The Waco, or Wi-iko, Indians were a tribe of the Wichita that arrived in Central Texas in the 1700s.
 The tribe’s early history is difficult to establish because of a lack of written records due to their oral tradition.
 Spanish settlers first wrote of an encounter with the Waco Indians in 1772, when Athanase de Mésière noticed two villages during his trek up the Brazos River.

 Life in Waco Indian Village centered upon the tribe’s agrarian pursuits.
 The Wacos farmed crops such as melons, pumpkins, lima beans, and corn.
 During planting and harvesting seasons, they resided in their permanent village, which consisted of beehive-shaped dwellings that were constructed from poles and thatched with grasses and willow.
 After harvesting the crops in the fall, the Waco Indians traveled the plains, hunting deer and buffalo in order to feed the tribe.
 While hunting, they lived in makeshift, temporary teepees.